bcgov/canwqdata/README.md

 ### Features

-This package is designed to get Canaddian Water Quality Monitoring data into R quickly and easily.
+This package is designed to get Canaddan Water Quality Monitoring data into R quickly and easily.
 You can get data from a single monitoring station, multiple stations, or from an entire basin.

 ### Installation